BaldMansMojo/check_vmware_esx/README.md

 plugin run.
 A newly started check looks for the lock file and waits until it is no longer there.
 So here we have a serialization now.
 It will not hang forever due to the alarm routine.
 Therefore the default for the timeout is enhenced to 40 secs. instead of 30 secs..

-Example caommand and service check definition:
+Example command and service check definition:
 ----------------------------------------------

 define command{